matthew-edelmann/capstone_/README.md

 | --- | ---- | --------- |
 | 705.07 | 26.55 | 7.7 |

 Random Forest is the best model.
-So we will use that for the streamlit app.
+So I will use that for the streamlit app.

 ### Queens: